pankleks/TypeScriptBuilder/README.md

 ```
 ## Control attributes

-You can annotate your code with below attributes to affect TS code generation.
+You can annotate code with below attributes to affect TS code generation.

 ### TSExclude
 Can be applied on classes, stucts or fields/properties - these items will be omited during TS code generation.